shaloo/docs.arcana/docs/migration/main_auth_v1.0.2_migration.md

 <img src="/img/icons/i_an_authsdk_light.png#only-light" alt="Auth SDK icon" width="50" />
 <img src="/img/icons/i_an_authsdk_dark.png#only-dark" alt="Auth SDK icon" width="50" />

-* {{config.extra.arcana.wallet_name}}  now supports fiat/on-ramp feature that allows users to buy crypto currency and tokens.
+* {{config.extra.arcana.wallet_name}}  now supports fiat/on-ramp feature that allows users to buy cryptocurrency and tokens.
 * The wallet UI has a new minimized widget.
 * There was a bug that allowed users to log into a different app using the same tab where they had logged in without having to explicitly log in to a different app in the same tab.
 This is now fixed.
 For details, see the [release notes]({{page.meta.arcana.root_rel_path}}/relnotes/rn_main_auth_v1.0.2.md).